brainhack-school2020/emilyemchen-BrainHack2020Project/README.md

 You can find me on GitHub at [emilyemchen](https://github.com/emilyemchen) and on Twitter at [@emilyemchen](https://twitter.com/emilyemchen).

+### Main Goals
+* While I've worked with machine learning using Amazon Web Services to classify city infrastructure before, I am really looking forward to learning how to write machine learning python scripts for neuroscience data.
+* I hope to get a good understanding of project management and reproducibility efforts because I may not be in charge of a research project yet but want to get into the habit for future work.
+* I am very new to neuroscience, so I hope to learn more from the many talented neuroscience researchers/BrainHack School participants through collaboration!

 ### Tools

 This project will rely on the following technologies: